As a couple consisting of a vegetarian (reluctant pescaterian when traveling) and a picky eater, food is always a challenge when we travel.

 We’d eat it often with home made bread and it makes a great light but fulfilling meal.

 Bulgarians is big on grilled food.
 Mostly meat: lamb, veal, and beef.
 We stick to fish when it’s available.
 Our favorite restaurant in Bansko is a fish farm.
 They have little ponds where they keep trouts and carp.
 So the fish is always fresh.
 It’s super cheap too.

 One restaurant we visited had a secret grilled veggies menu.
 It’s a secret menu because it’s listed as “chicken tile”.
 Imagine our confusion when they explained that “Oh, it’s for vegetarians!”
 How could something for vegetarian have “chicken” in the name?

 Monks Salad on the menu is described as “strained yoghurt, cheese, roasted peppers, and garlic”.
 I didn’t expect it to look like scoops of ice cream.
 I was expecting something with more… vegetables?
-I mean, it is a salad.
-I didn’t care too much for it.
+I mean, it is supposed to be a salad, right?
+To be honest, I didn’t care too much for it.

 Tarator Soup was an item I got when I asked the waitress for something “traditional and vegetarian”.
 It turned out to be a cold, thing yoghurt-based soup with slices of cucumber and dill.
 It was interesting because in my head, soups = hot, you know?
 So it took me a few spoonfuls to break that association.

 You can’t talk about Bulgarian food without mentioning sirene.
 Bulgarians put sirene, local briney, white cheese, on and in everything.

 We’ve had stuffed mushrooms (stuffed with sirene) and stuffed peppers (stuffed with sirene) covered in batter and fried (pepper biurek).